 Parameters: varname: Name of a variable.
 The data you enter in the Data Input window will be assigned as the value for this parameter.

-caption: Prompt information to be displayed as the title of the Data Input window.
+caption: Prompt information to be displayed as the title of the Data window minvalue: Minimum value allowed for the data entered.